-While all business schools cover very similar curriculums, there is one aspect they are all unique in - their culture.
+While all business schools may cover similar curriculum, there is one aspect they are all unique in - their culture.

 The culture of a school is determined by the faculty of the school, its alumni, its past traditions and values for which it stands and to quite an extent the direction that the present dean wants to give to the program.